davidbejarcaceres/Micro-Services-SpringBoot-Eureka/README.md

     - gestionar_jugadores
     - verificar_datos
     - lookup_services (IMPORTANT, This talks to the Angular front-end to get dinamically the ports of the services)
-    - corba_client (Reads all news from corba and convert them to JSON son Angular que list in th Tab3)
+    - corba_client (Reads all news from corba and convert them to JSON so Angular lists them in Tab3)

   If you want some info about the API you can use Swagger2: "http://localhost:PORT/swagger-ui.html"

- STARTING ANGULAR (IONIC 4) Client:
+ STARTING ANGULAR (IONIC 4) CLIENT:

  1) Make sure you have NodeJs 10 LTS https://nodejs.org/en/ (with npm)